Bentleyj/BeyondPhotography/README.md

 ### Day 61

 Today I went back to the sobel edge detection and looked at combining it with pixelation.
 The result is some really interesting effects.
 I will look at doing a more binary approach next time but I'm generally quite pleased with the look.
 Basically I pixelate the picture based on whether it's a sobel edge or not.
 So aread with low edges are mofe pixelated than parts with edges.

+### Day 62

+Bit more complicated today.
+I built a system that for each point calculates the average sobel level in a region around it and then uses that to determine how pixelated the point is.
+Worked out quite nicely when you play with the parameters.
+I got several very unique effects and took screenshots of all of them.